 Every now and then, everyone feels anger.
 It is a normal response to a threat or an injustice.

 Anger in and of itself is not good or bad.
 In fact, anger can be helpful in many situations.

-Our bodies aren’t meant to exist in this state long-term.
-Therefore, chronically angry people are putting massive strain on their bodies, which eventually breaks down.
+But our bodies aren’t meant to exist in this state long-term.
+Therefore, chronically angry people are putting a massive strain on their bodies which eventually start to breaks down.

 Another issue with chronic anger is the state it leaves your brain in.
 Chronically angry people have a heightened sense of awareness.

 Although this can help the individual recognize a potential threat, it can also make them irrational.

 An “amped up” brain can cause a person to make split-second decisions without logic.